URI-ABD/clam/python/distances/README.md

 ### SIMD-Accelerated Vector Distances

-These benchmarks were run on an Intel Core i7-11700KF CPU @ 4.900GHz, using a single thread.
+These benchmarks were run on an Intel Core i7-11700KF CPU @ 4.900GHz, using **a single thread**.
 The OS was Arch Linux, with kernel version 6.7.4-arch1-1.

 <table>